gingerly/IntroToStatisticalLearning/README.md

 # IntroToStatisticalLearning
-My Notes and R and Python code on elements of statistical learning book.
+My Notes, R and Python code on elements of statistical learning book.